How UV Water Treatment Minimises Risks for Major Food Retailers

 Taking the lead from the Drinking Water Inspectorate, the DEFRA department responsible for the quality of water supplies, many food manufacturing companies installed 1µm absolute membrane filters as Cryptosporidium barrier.
 Membrane filtration has two drawbacks.
 Firstly the filter elements blind quite quickly and replacement is expensive.

 Secondly, and more importantly, they can remove some bacteria which then grow on the surface of the membrane and penetrate it – a phenomenon called “grow-through”.
 However, the situation has changed.
-The Drinking Water Inspectorate, having been presented with overwhelming evidence of its efficacy, has allowed ultraviolet irradiation to be used to destroy Cryptosporidium.
+The Drinking Water Inspectorate, having been presented with overwhelming evidence of its efficacy, has allowed ultraviolet irradiation to be used for Cryptosporidium treatment.

 Cryptosporidium: Picture accredited to Science Picture Company